-- Most Researched – In fact, over 50% of the worlds research in this field has been done by Regenexx (as of April 2017 and based on n of patient results published).
+- Most Researched – In fact, 44% of the world’s research in this field has been done by Regenexx (as of June 19, 2018, calculated by the number of patients treated).

 - Outcomes Based and Monitored continually through our registry – see outcomes here.

 - Trained Physicians through our hands-on on-site training protocols.
 Regenexx Physicains receive continual training through the Interventional Orthopedic Foundation (IOF).
 See our IOF courses here.

 - Research and Development laboratory and team to continually improve our procedures and treatment protocol efficacy.
 See our team credentials here and our Research and Development laboratory here.

 - Nationwide Clinical System to deliver standardized treatment protocols to your employees – see our locations here.
 Without a nationwide clinical system delivering standardized care, multi-state employers are subject to plan design discrimination complaints.

 - Regenexx Flexible Lab Platform on-site at clinics to deliver the correct dosage to your employees based on their specific orthopedic condition.
 See explanation of our flexible lab platform here.